Non-normal Dynamics on Non-reciprocal Networks: Reactivity and Effective Dimensionality in Neural Circuits: Results

-In the cyclic network, the numerical abscissa can be evaluated analytically.
-In particular, we find that for the relevant portion of parameter space $\gamma_{\mu},\gamma_{\nu}>0$, we obtain:
+In this case, the numerical abscissa can be evaluated analytically.
+In particular, we find that for the relevant portion of parameter space $\gamma_{\mu},\gamma_{\nu}>0$:

-The results are summarized in Fig. \ref{Fig.3}, where we present the level curves of $m$ for several values of $\gamma_{\ell}$ and for $c=0,\epsilon$.
-Notably, panel \textbf{f)} indicates that the behavior of the feed-forward system as a function of $m$ --whose analytic calculation is much more involved-- qualitatively matches with that of the cyclic case, shown in panel \textbf{e)}.
-This observation suggests that Eq.\ref{Eq.m} may serve as a qualitative reference even for intermediate configurations with $0<c<\epsilon$.
+Results are summarized in Fig.\ref{Fig.3}(a) and (b), where we present the level curves of $m$ for several values of $\gamma_{\ell}$ and for $c=0,\epsilon$.
+Notably, Fig.\ref{Fig.3}(b) shows the behavior of the feedforward system as a function of $m$, which qualitatively matches that of the cyclic case, as shown in Fig.\ref{Fig.3}(a).
+This observation suggests that Eq.~\eqref{Eq.m} may serve as a qualitative reference even for intermediate configurations with $0<c<\epsilon$.

 Interestingly, it turns out that reactivity is governed by two distinct quantities: $\gamma_{\mu}+\epsilon\gamma_{\ell}-\gamma_{\nu}$ and $\gamma_{\mu}+\epsilon\gamma_{\ell}+\gamma_{\nu}$, with the absolute value of their ratio being the non-normality parameter.
 This implies that, although non-normality is needed to trigger reactivity, a fixed non-normality level does not correspond to a single level of reactivity.
-In other words, the ratio of $\gamma_{\mu}+\epsilon\gamma_{\ell}-\gamma_{\nu}$ and $\gamma_{\mu}+\epsilon\gamma_{\ell}+\gamma_{\nu}$ can remain constant while adjusting both numerator and denominator to enhance $m$.
-This is shown explicitly in Fig. \ref{Fig.3} panels \textbf{e)} and \textbf{f)}, where the lines representing constant values of $\xi$ or $\zeta$ cross the level curves of $m$, i.e., while moving along a line with constant non-normality, multiple values of reactivity can be achieved.
+In other words, the ratio of $\gamma_{\mu}+\epsilon\gamma_{\ell}-\gamma_{\nu}/\gamma_{\mu}+\epsilon\gamma_{\ell}+\gamma_{\nu}$ can remain constant while adjusting both numerator and denominator to enhance $m$.
+This is shown explicitly in Fig.\ref{Fig.3}(a) and (b), where the lines representing constant values of $\xi$ or $\zeta$ cross the level curves of $m$, i.e., while moving along a line with constant non-normality, multiple values of reactivity can be achieved.

-Moreover, from Eq. \ref{Eq.m} we define $\Gamma\equiv\gamma_{\mu}+\epsilon\gamma_{\ell}+\gamma_{\nu}$, i.e. the sum of all coupling constants.
-In what follows we fix the non-normality and distinguish between two regimes: one with weak interactions and weak reactivity ($\Gamma,m\ll1$, illustrated in Fig. \ref{Fig.3} panels \textbf{c)}, \textbf{e)}) and one of strong interactions and strong reactivity ($\Gamma,m\gg1$, illustrated in panels \textbf{d)}, \textbf{f)}).
+Moreover, from Eq.~\eqref{Eq.m} we can define $\Gamma\equiv\gamma_{\mu}+\epsilon\gamma_{\ell}+\gamma_{\nu}$, i.e. the sum of all coupling constants.
+In what follows we fix the non-normality and distinguish between two regimes: one with weak interactions and weak reactivity ($\Gamma,m\ll1$), which is illustrated in Fig.\ref{Fig.3}(c) and (e) and one with strong interactions and strong reactivity ($\Gamma,m\gg1$), which is illustrated in Fig.\ref{Fig.3} (d) and (f).